nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all meetings : `listm`

-Shows a list of all meetings in OutBook.
+Shows an unfiltered list of all meetings in OutBook.
 Meetings are sorted by `START` by default.

 Format: `listm`